danielmorenotx/dictionary_application/Readme.md

 2. If its another error
 - create a new project and inside the src folder create the same package names and the DictionaryApp class.

+### what is the .keep and .gitignore

+- .keep is used to push empty folders to git, like the packages in your app.
+They jave .keep files so that git accepts the empty packages.
+You can remove them after cloning the repository,
+- .gitignore helps you to tell git to not include a certain file or folder in a commit, so that they will not be pushed.
+For example, this .gitignore has .idea inside of it as we dont need to share .idea folders.

 ## Part 3.
 The application